G Kishan Reddy, the Union Tourism Minister, stated on Saturday that Goa has already been dubbed the "casino capital."

 According to Reddy, tourism officers have been sent to Indian embassies in 20 different countries with the objective of promoting Indian tourist spots in order to increase foreign traffic.

-He also stated that the central government is trying to establish 75 international tourist attractions, adding that "these locations would be developed as iconic projects."
+He also stated that the central government is trying to establish 75 international tourist attractions, adding that:

 As per Reddy, a meeting of the Union tourism and shipping ministries would be held next week to draught an action plan for promoting tourism in Goa.